ci-labo-omu/MoFGBMLPy/README.md

   --terminate-evaluation TERMINATE_EVALUATION
-                        Set the termination criterion to the number of objective function evaluations, and set the max value --rand-seed RAND_SEED
+                        Set the termination criterion to the number of objective function evaluations, and set the max value --verbose             If True then display for each generation some information
+  --rand-seed RAND_SEED
                         The seed for random operations --is-probability-dont-care
-                        If True then use the don't care rate for the antecedent factory, otherwise compute it from
+                        If specified then use the don't care rate for the antecedent factory, otherwise compute it from
-                        antecedent num not don't care --antecedent-num-not-dont-care ANTECEDENT_NUMBER_DO_NOT_DONT_CARE
+                        antecedent num not don't care --antecedent-number-do-not-dont-care ANTECEDENT_NUMBER_DO_NOT_DONT_CARE
                         Number of indices that are not 0 (which is don't care) in an antecedent.
 Used by the antecedent factory --dont-care-rt DONT_CARE_RT